khrystynadatsko/testportfolio.io/Bus Tracker/README.md

-# Real-time MBTA bus locations
+# Real-time bus locations
-This app gathers the current location for every MBTA bus currently on the road, per the MBTA API information, and prints it to the map.
-The locations will update every 20 seconds.
+This app gathers the current location for every bus currently on the road, per the API information, and prints it to the map.

 # How to run it
 You can run it via my own portfolio website.